isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2324.md

 ---
-title: Shortcuts Version 8 - Shortcuts Fusion Live
+title: 3a.
+Jumpstart your Online Business (Part 1)
-permalink: /productivity-solutions-grant/solutionrepo/solution1194
+permalink: /productivity-solutions-grant/solutionrepo/solution2324
 ---

 ### Description

-Shortcuts Fusion/SMART is a salon management solution for hair beauty spa and retail businesses.
-The solution includes functions from appointment booking to point of sales to clients management to inventory to marketing to report and more.
-Functions can be both online and offline.
+When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
+Here are three SSG-approved courses to start with:

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Serixx_Annex_3_CR_wef_8_July_2021_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=SCN-T08GB0032G-01-CRS-N-0051549' target='_blank'>here</a> to view details of solution.

 ### Eligibility Criteria